adityaCS-UIUC/LegendSpot-LegendDB-Primary/README.md

-* HotSpot-FusionDB — Research Prototype & Simulation Toolkit
+* HotSpot-LegendDB — Research Prototype & Simulation Toolkit

   * A hybrid LSM-augmented, multi-primary RDMA OLTP architecture for mitigating hot-spot contention in cloud databases.

 * Overview

-  * HotSpot-FusionDB is a research prototype accompanying the CS411 project proposal “HotSpot-FusionDB: Bridging LSM Write Optimization and Multi-Primary RDMA Concurrency Control.”
+  * HotSpot-LegendDB is a research prototype accompanying the CS411 project proposal “HotSpot-FusionDB: Bridging LSM Write Optimization and Multi-Primary RDMA Concurrency Control.”

   * This repository provides:
 	* A simulation of skew-induced contention in multi-primary systems.